hnqiu/vim-cheat-sheet/README.md

 ## Tips
 - Many of the commands can use a `number` prefix as the times of repeating the command.
 - Some commands (e.g., `o`, `i`, `p`) have upper & lower cases.
 The upper ones operate (open, insert, paste) before or on top of the cursor; the lower ones operate after the cursor.
+- Command `d` and `c` are very similar.
+The only difference is `c` will enter the insert mode after characters are deleted.
 - Map key bindings in [Vim](http://vimdoc.sourceforge.net/htmldoc/map.html) & [VSCode Vim extention](https://github.com/VSCodeVim/Vim#key-remapping).

 ## Global